wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 1. Instead of using models created by Amazon, custom models can be created using Amazon's <strong>SageMaker</strong> service (service prefix: <a target="_blank" href="https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonsagemaker.html">SageMaker</a>) running Tensorflow and other Machine Learning frameworks.

+    <a target="_blank" href="https://learning.oreilly.com/library/view/data-wrangling-on/9781801810906/B17801_04.xhtml#_idTextAnchor077">SageMaker Data Wrangler</a>, a web UI-based service that integrates with SageMaker Studio for data scientists building machine learning pipelines that build, train, and deploy machine learning models.
+It comes with pre-configured data transformations to impute missing data with means or medians, one-hot encoding, and time series-specific transformers that are required for preparing data for machine learning.

+    AWS also provides AWS Glue DataBrew.

     <a name="Flow_Embeddings"></a>

 1. To take advantage of LLMs (Large Language Models), custom data can be integrated by reference to <strong>Embeddings</strong> (vectors) created by Amazon's <strong>Open Search</strong> service, which uses a "K-nearest neighbor" algorithm to find the closest match to a query.